 Most sim packs for 7-10 days can be purchased for 5 OMR.
 Make sure you turn off all your phone apps before you put the sim card in your phone so it doesn’t immediately use up all your data.

-The data package is great and we used an app called ‘Waze’ to navigate us around in Oman as our Google Maps app wasn’t ideal for directions here, the turn by turn function wasn’t good.
+The data package is great and we used an app called ‘Waze’ to navigate us around Oman as our Google Maps app wasn’t ideal for directions here, the turn-by-turn function wasn’t good.

 The current exchange rate is 1 OMR (Omani rial) = USD $2.60.
 The rial is divided into 1000 baisa.